Riki0923/Rock-Paper-Scissors/README.md

 - With this the msg.sender ( Challenger ) can create a round, every struct element will be pushed to the array, also the challenger needs to bet the value he wants to play with(can be 0 also)

-# PlayAsChallenger

-- This is where the challenger decides with which element he wants to play ( rock paper or scissor)

 # PlayAsChallenged